 Lay the plaster on the wall or ceiling as quickly as you can and keep the thickness even.
 Do not worry about trowel marks just yet.
-Do not attempt to get the skim smooth at this stage.
+Additionally, do not attempt to get the skim smooth at this stage.

 Its now time to get the surface as smooth as you can and if the plaster has just started its "set" you should be able to remove the trowel marks.
 If not, a third pass will be necessary.

-As you trowel up you will find the float naturally drags plaster from high spots and apply's them to lower areas but you can add a little more plaster to very low areas and wipe any surplus from your float onto the hawk.
+As you trowel up you will find the float naturally drags plaster from high spots and apply's them to lower areas but you can add a little more plaster where needed to very low areas and wipe any surplus from your float onto the hawk.